filamentphp/filamentphp.com/content/articles/diogogpinto-filament-themes-full-guide.md

 #### What does this mean?

-We need to make sure that - when we start the building process - `vite` will check the files in the paths specified in the `content`array and collect all used CSS classes in the plugin views.
-It will then compile all used CSS classes into the one single CSS file in your Filament panel.
+We need to make sure that, when we start the build process, `vite` will check the files in the paths specified in our `content` array, instructing `vite` to collect all CSS classes in the plugin views.
+It will then compile all used CSS classes into the one single CSS file for your Filament panel.

-So, in our case, installing `Auth UI Enhancer` and `Curator`plugin in our panel, we will go to `resources/css/filament/admin/tailwind.config.js`and edit it like the code below:
+So in our case, when installing the `Auth UI Enhancer` and `Curator` plugins in our panel, we will go to `resources/css/filament/admin/tailwind.config.js` and edit it like the code below:

 ```js
 import preset from '../../../../vendor/filament/filament/tailwind.config.preset'